ahdis/hci-analyzer/input/pagecontent/development.md

          * [1-1 PatAuthor IN](Parameters-1-1-PatAuthor-Input-Analyzer.json.html): AuthorMonikaWegmueller =>
            [1-1 PatAuthor OUT](Bundle-1-1-PatAuthor-ConsolidatedMedicationCard.json.html): AuthorMonikaWegmueller

+The analyzer can handle resources with a local reference to a contained resource (#) or resources with a reference that has to be resolved externally (Bundle entry).
+See also section [here](#contained-resources).

+<span style="color:red">Note: In the case of the RelatedPerson resource type, the handling has not yet been evaluated/implemented.</span>

 #### PractitionerRole (Practitioner & Organization)
 A distinct is made based on the GLN of the referenced Practitioner and Organization.
 Thus a PractitionerRole is inserted only once if these two GLNs match.